arcadiacoin/arcadia-docs/docs/faq/common.md

 ## Wallet /  Account / Private Key

 Can I create multiple accounts with a key?
-No every private key created with key_create is one PAW (paw_1231..) account.
+No every private key created with key_create is one Arcadia (adia_1231..) account.

 One wallet can hold thousands of private keys.
 Using one wallet for every account is not good practice.